 Tuition fees are charged according to the classification of the course or unit you are enrolled in (Undergraduate, Postgraduate and Diploma courses).
 Fees for each trimester of the program are payable by the Payment Due Date which is shown on your fee statement.

 Fees are reviewed annually and will increase without prior notice.
-See the
+See the current tuition fee schedule.

 Student contributions amounts are payable by Commonwealth Supported Place (CSP) students for the units enrolled.